ML Research Benchmark: Can AI Agents Do Real ML Research?

 Model merging: The LLM Merging Competition challenges agents to combine multiple expert models into a single generalist that performs well on MMLU.

 All tasks share the same constraints: a single A100 40GB GPU, 24-hour time limit, and no starter code provided.
-Agents must figure out the approach from the task description alone.
+Agents must determine the approach from the task description alone.

 We built a baseline agent with a supervisor-worker architecture.
 The supervisor manages task instructions and progress; the worker executes using a modular toolkit including Python/Bash execution, file management, GitHub access, and academic paper search.
 The agent uses a ReAct-style reasoning loop, recording intermediate thoughts and actions.